mycoboco/beluga/INSTALL.md

 - `bcc/host/ld.h` for a linker (`ld`).

-If you find a directory under `bcc/` to contain configuration to meet your needs, simply change the simbolic link `bcc/host` to point to that directory.
+If you find a directory under `bcc/` to contain configuration to meet your needs, changing the simbolic link `bcc/host` to point to that directory will save you labor.

 `sc.h` for my system looks like: